mbc-net/mbc-cqrs-serverless/packages/cli/templates/README.md

 # docker, open in other terminal session
 $ npm run offline:docker

+# create resources such as S3 buckets
+$ sh infra-local/resources.sh

 # migrate tables, open in other terminal session
 $ npm run migrate